-Date: Sept 2021 Class: Year 2 Subject/topic: Mathematics - Addition (bridging 10) Prior knowledge: it in with a sequence of les sons-what components have previously been taught?
-Number Bonds s to 10. ased by another (adding on).
-Aggregation - Addition of 2 n combining 2 or more quant tities.
-Composite learning: By the end of t bupils will know about the addition of three or more single-digit numbers in the context of both aggregation and augmentation bupils will understand the importance of the laws of commutativity and associativity in the context of adding three or more
+Date: Sept 2021 Class: Year 2 Subject/topic: Mathematics - Addition (bridging 10) Prior knowledge: it in with a sequence of less ons-what components have previously been taught?
+Number Bonds • ons-what components have previously been taught?
+Augmentation - when a quantity is increase sed by another (adding on).
+00 0 combining 2 or more quanti ties.
+Addition of 2 n umbers to 10.
+Composite learning: upils will know about the addition of three or more single-digit numbers in the context of both aggregation and augmentation By the end of t numbers his sequence of lessons, pu ipils will understand the importance of the laws of commutativity and associativity in the context of adding three or more